 As the H-hour to execute their daring mission draws ever closer, Marie plays a deadly game of cat-and-mouse with the unrelenting and merciless young Lieutenant Schäfer and the Nazi soldiers under his command.

-TEMPERANCE’S TRIAL is part one of seven serialized novellas entitled the Virtues and Valor series.
+TEMPERANCE’S TRIAL is part one of eight serialized novellas entitled the Virtues and Valor series.

 Seven valorous women — different nationalities, ethnicities, and social backgrounds — come together as a team called the Virtues.